htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

        Owner if the *condor_schedd* attempts to perform the claiming protocol but encounters some sort of error.
-Finally, the machine will move into the Owner state if the *condor_startd* receives a *condor_vacate* command while it is in the Matched state.
+Finally, the machine will move into the Owner state if the *condor_startd* receives a :tool:`condor_vacate` command while it is in the Matched state.
     G
        The transition from Matched to Claimed occurs when the *condor_schedd* successfully completes the claiming protocol